 Johnson Service Corps maintains houses in Durham and in Chapel Hill/Carrboro, two corners of the Research Triangle.
-The state’s capital, Raleigh, is very close as well and the third point of the triangle.
-The region is regularly rated as one of the best places to live in the United States based on cost of living, a growing job market, and people’s desire to live here.
+The state’s capital, Raleigh, is very close as well and the third point of the Triangle.
+The region is regularly rated as one of the best places to live in the United States based on the cost of living, a growing job market, and people’s desire to live here.
 With rich college rivalries, thriving entrepreneurship, and a vibrant arts scene the Triangle has something to offer everyone.

 Both of our houses are within walking distance of lively downtown areas with a wide assortment of restaurants, coffee shops, and breweries.
 There are plenty of places to enjoy live music or watch a live theater performance.
 Chapel Hill and Durham have a large university presence so there are often free or discounted performances and events that are perfect for living on a limited budget.
 The area is also known as the “Smithsonian of the South” for its abundant, high-caliber cultural museums, most of which are open to the public free of charge.
 Each point on the Triangle has its own distinct atmosphere and things that make it unique, so there is always something new to explore.

 If you’re interested in sports the area has a rich history in college athletics.
 Home to one of the best rivalries in all of sports (UNC – Duke), the shade of blue that you wear around here matters; especially during basketball season.
 Durham is also home to one of the most storied minor league baseball teams in the county, the Bulls.
 Featured in the classic sports movie Bull Durham and playing in a newly renovated downtown stadium (within walking distance of our Durham house) a Bulls game is a lot of fun at an affordable price.
 Not far down the road in Raleigh are the Carolina Hurricanes, winners of the 2006 Stanley Cup.